 The Wanton Winds of Cuisine

 Chop Suey is one of those lodestones of American cuisine, in the sense that, like the hot dog, or hamburger, it has mysterious origins.
-Long considered a bastardization of “real” Chinese food, today the picture is more nuanced.
+Long considered a bastardization of “real” Chinese food the picture today is more nuanced.

 First, the dish under the same or similar names exists in other places, mostly far-flung outposts of early China trade, reached by sea.
+Jack Kerouac wrote in On The Road, “The waves are Chinese … the earth is an Indian thing”).

-The English food scholar Elizabeth David wrote that “the girl in West End theatre programmes”, this is early post-Second War, said “I want everything Chinese tonight”.
-That was the kind of atmosphere developing in our big cities 50 years earlier.
-Chinese food was not just a single dish but an experience, eaten with numerous brother dishes and of course the tea for which China is a byword.
-And the atmosphere of these restaurants added allure, as the full 1903 article makes clear.
+Chinese food for North Americans was not just a single dish but an experience, eaten along with numerous sister dishes and the tea for which China is also justly renowned.
+The decor and general atmosphere of these restaurants added allure, as the full 1903 article makes clear.

 Note re image: the first image above was extracted from the news article contained in the newspaper issue linked in the text, archived by the California digital archive service stated in the link.
 Image is used herein for educational and historical purposes.
 All intellectual property in the source belongs solely to its lawful owner, as applicable All feedback welcomed.

 *Note added Feb.
 26, 2018.
 However, the consul’s apparent role in popularizing chop suey was adverted to earlier in literature, I have just learned.
 See this update.